Unifying Learning Dynamics and Generalization in Transformers Scaling Law: Training Convergence, Approximation, and Generalization

-In this section, we showcase the training convergence with an arbitrary error by limiting the kernel matrix $H_{(\nu)}'(0)$ at initialization to the Neural Tangent Kernel (NTK) \citep{jgh18, dzps19} assumption.
-We state the formal assumption and the basic inductive proof in Section~\ref{sub:inductions}, and Section~\ref{sub:main_reults} demonstrates the results of the training convergence.
+In this section, we showcase the training convergence with an arbitrary error by limiting the kernel matrix $H_{(\nu)}'(0)$ at initialization to the Neural Tangent Kernel (NTK) regime~\citep{jgh18, dzps19}.
+We state the formal assumption and the basic inductive set-up in Section~\ref{sub:inductions}, and Section~\ref{sub:main_reults} demonstrates the results of the training convergence.
+Finally, Section~\ref{sub:approx} provides the approximation error w.r.t.\ the model size ${\sf M}$ via the approximation capability of kernel regression in RKHS (Reproducing Kernel Hilbert Space), together with the generalization upper bound of the ideal empirical risk minimizer (ERM).